-OpenID Connect (OIDC) Setup for Entra ID
+Set Up Single ssign-on (SSO) Using OpenID Connect (OIDC) for Entra ID

 Microsoft Entra ID is a multi-tenant, cloud-based identity management system.
-Blackbaud provides an option for Entra ID Setup, but you can also set up an SSO connection through the OIDC authentication protocol that enables third-party applications to verify end users and specify Entra ID as your IdP.
+Blackbaud provides an option for Entra ID setup, but you can also set up an SSO connection through the OIDC authentication protocol that enables third-party applications to verify end users and specify Entra ID as your IdP.
 An organization admin (or another user with the necessary admin rights) must claim your organization's email domains, configure the OIDC connection, test the connection, and then turn on SSO.

 To prevent inadvertent lockouts, make sure to: